Introduction

 It’s for companies managing 300 units and companies managing 10,000.
 The problems are the same.
 The scale is different, but the physics are identical: when knowledge lives in people’s heads instead of systems, when processes vary by property and by person, when tools are half-configured and communication is scattered, the operation bleeds time, money, and good people in ways that never show up on a P&L.

-If you’re already running a mature operation and you know the systems aren’t where they should be—maybe you’ve been meaning to document your processes for years, maybe you’ve been through a software rollout that didn’t stick, maybe you’re watching competitors adopt tools and practices that you haven’t gotten to yet—it’s the same playbook.
+Whether you’re just getting started and trying to systematize before the growth outpaces you, or you’re running a mature operation that’s been meaning to document its processes for years—it’s the same playbook.
 You’re just starting from a different place.
-And it’s not too late.
 I’ve worked inside operations that had been running on tribal knowledge and improvisation for a decade.
 The turnaround, when it happens, is faster than most people expect—because the problems are well-understood, the solutions are proven, and the team is usually more ready for change than leadership realizes.

-This book becomes especially critical if you’re navigating a period of change—leadership transitions, market shifts, ownership changes, retirement planning, succession planning, expansion into new markets, mergers, acquisitions, or preparation for a sale.
-In every one of these scenarios, the value of an operation that runs on documented systems rather than individual knowledge goes from “important” to “essential.”
+This book becomes especially critical if you’re navigating a period of change—retirement, succession, mergers, acquisitions, or preparation for a sale.
 A buyer evaluating your company, a successor stepping into your role, a partner coming in through a merger—they’re all inheriting your operation.
-If that operation lives in your head and the heads of your key people, it’s fragile, it’s discounted, and it’s a risk.
+If it lives in your head and the heads of your key people, it’s fragile, it’s discounted, and it’s a risk.
 If it lives in systems, it’s transferable, it’s scalable, and it’s worth more in every scenario.
-The frameworks in this book aren’t just about running better today.
-They’re about building something that has value independent of the person at the top.

 What this book is—and what it isn’t